Virginia Beach man sentenced to 260 days after military family’s car set on fire

 VIRGINIA BEACH, Va.
 (WAVY) — A Virginia Beach man has been sentenced to 260 days after he was found guilty in a series of events that terrorized a family back in 2019.

-In January of 2020, then 45-year-old Theodore Olsen was arrested months after a string of incidents made a military family in Virginia Beach feared for their lives.
+In January of 2020, then 45-year-old Theodore Olsen was arrested months after the string of incidents that made a military family fear for their lives.

-From nails in the driveway, graffiti on the garage, nights of rocks being thrown through the window, the incident escalated into the family car being set on fire.
+From nails in the driveway to graffiti on the garage and nights of rocks being thrown through the window, the incident eventually escalated into the family car being set on fire.

 Months after the incident, police arrested Olsen.
-He was initially charged with one count of felony arson to personal property and one count of misdemeanor destruction of property in connection to the fire in the driveway of the family’s Entrada Drive home.
+He was initially charged with one count of felony arson to personal property and one count of misdemeanor destruction of property in connection to the fire in the driveway of the family’s Entrada Drive home in Virginia Beach.

 Court documents stated that his arson charge has been certified to a grand jury.